jennifer-language/jennifer/docs/milestones.md

 - **M20 `httpd`** is the headline consumer.
 The accept loop becomes `while (true) { def conn init net.accept($listener); spawn { handle($conn); } }`.

+**Benchmark suite extension.** `examples/benchmark.j` is currently single-core only - `time` of the user/real columns under `tinygo` build sits within a few percent of each other (see [technical/tinygo.md > Single-binary benchmark results](technical/tinygo.md#single-binary-benchmark-results)).
+M16.0 ships with the suite extended so each existing workload has a multi-core counterpart that fans the same work across N `spawn`'d tasks and joins.
+The driver runs both single-core and multi-core variants side by side and shows the speedup ratio, so reviewers can see at a glance how much parallelism actually materialises for each workload shape (CPU-bound, allocation- heavy, IO-bound).
+This is the headline programmer-facing artifact for the milestone.

 See:
 - [user-guide/concurrency.md](user-guide/concurrency.md) (new
   doc at M16.0 implementation time) - the user-facing tour with